 40. Shift in perceiving things as threats to challenges

 In the same study, researchers observed participants shifting their perception of things from threats to simply challenges.
-This is a much more constructive and useful way at looking at and tackling different situations.
+This is a much more constructive and useful way of looking at and tackling different situations.

 41. Positive thinking